Close-up #48: Pickups, part 2 / 1946–56

 As the disassembled unit below demonstrates, those large pole pieces were the actual single magnets – with threaded ends to be screwed onto a base plate: Their height could be raised/lowered individually by turning the pole pieces.

-Below a 1947 Zephyr Spanish – note the small holes for each pole piece, allowing the threaded ends to move, plus an additional hole for the wires.
+Below the top of a 1947 Zephyr Spanish with the pickup removed – note the small holes for each pole piece, allowing the threaded ends to move, plus an additional hole for the wires.

 On the Zephyr Hawaiian lap steel, pre-war style Master pickups (see part 1, 3) were used until c.
 1947.
 The new pickup with large, adjustable magnets and a black plastic cover – below on a 1947 example – was only briefly used on this model, until 1948.
 Note the handrest.